All Episodes

 Yes.

-Um I'm wondering what is behind this media drumbeat uh for a vaccine for bird flu.
+I'm wondering what is behind this media drumbeat for a vaccine for bird flu.

-I mean, they they throw around pandemic, and this morning I heard it's gonna cost seven billion dollars, but that would only be two percent of what it would cost if we actually had the pandemic.
+I mean, they throw around pandemic, and this morning I heard it's going to cost $7 billion, but that would only be 2% of what it would cost if we actually had the pandemic.

 I mean, you always say follow the money, so where's it going?

-Well, i i it it's there's any number of ways of looking at this.
+Well, there's any number of ways of looking at this.

 There's a manufacturer of a product.

-I don't know who the Mantad Drug Company, I don't want the don't know who they are.
+I don't know who the Manta Drug Company, I don't want them, I don't know who they are.

 It escapes me.

-And Tamaflu, uh I saw the Fox, the Fox doctor is a guy named Isidore Rosenfeld, and he's good.
+And Tamaflu, I saw the Fox doctor is a guy named Isidore Rosenfeld.

-He's a he's a brilliant cardiologist by trade.
+He's a brilliant man, he's a cardiologist by trade.

 He's a works in New York.

-And I was I was I don't know how this happened to me, but I ended up on a PBS station the other day, channel surfing around, and it was during one of their pledge drives, always during PBS pledge drives, they have great programming that you'll never see other than in a pledge drive.
+And I was, I was, I don't know how this happened to me, but I ended up on a PBS station the other day, channel surfing around, and it was during one of their pledge drives.

-And it was Isidore Roosevelt, and he was answering questions, basic health 101 questions from members of the audience.
+And it was Isidore Roosevelt, and he was answering questions, basic health 101 questions for members of the audience.

 He got a question about this bird flu business.